-- authorizing the issuance of "blank check" preferred stock that could be issued by our board of directors to increase the number of outstanding shares and thwart a takeover attempt; - establishing a classified board of directors, which could discourage a takeover attempt; - · prohibiting cumulative voting in the election of directors, which would limit the ability of less than a majority of stockholders to elect director candidates; - · limiting the ability of stockholders to call special meetings of stockholders; - · prohibiting stockholder action by written consent and requiring that all stockholder actions be taken at a meeting of our stockholders; and - establishing advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted upon by stockholders at stockholder meetings.
+- authorizing the issuance of "blank check" preferred stock that could be issued by our board of directors to increase the number of outstanding shares and thwart a takeover attempt; - establishing a classified board of directors, which could discourage a takeover attempt; - prohibiting cumulative voting in the election of directors, which would limit the ability of less than a majority of stockholders to elect director candidates; - limiting the ability of stockholders to call special meetings of stockholders; - prohibiting stockholder action by written consent and requiring that all stockholder actions be taken at a meeting of our stockholders; and - establishing advance notice requirements for nominations for election to the board of directors or for proposing matters that can be acted upon by stockholders at stockholder meetings.

 In addition, Section 203 of the Delaware General Corporation Law may discourage, delay or prevent a change of control of our company.
-Generally, Section 203 prohibits stockholders who, alone or together with their affiliates and associates, own more than 15% of the subject company from engaging in certain business combinations for a period of three years following the date that the stockholder became an interested stockholder of such subject company without approval of the board or 66^{2} 23% of the independent stockholders.
+Generally, Section 203 prohibits stockholders who, alone or together with their affiliates and associates, own more than 15% of the subject company from engaging in certain business combinations for a period of three years following the date that the stockholder became an interested stockholder of such subject company without approval of the board or 662° 3% of the independent stockholders.
 The existence of these provisions could adversely affect the voting power of holders of common stock and limit the price that investors might be willing to pay in the future for shares of our common stock.

-An active trading market for our common stock may not develop.
+An active trading market for our common stock may not be sustained.

-Prior to our IPO, there had been no public market for our common stock.
-Although our common stock is listed on the NASDAQ Global Market, an active trading market for our shares may never develop or be sustained.
-Accordingly, stockholders may not be able to sell shares quickly or at the market price if trading in our stock is not active.
+Prior to the initial public offering of our common stock in February 2007, there had been no public market for our common stock.
+Although our common stock is listed on the NASDAQ Global Market, an active trading market for our shares may not be sustained.
+Accordingly, stockholders may not be able to sell their shares quickly or at the market price if trading in our stock is not active.